 The biggest difference between the old and new models is price.
 The Master retails for $50 less than the original did.

 Your decision boils down to value.
 There really isn’t a marked difference between the two models.
-Currently, the original is available for ~$235.
-Once available on July 16, the Master will retail for $250.
+Currently, the original is available for ~$225 while the Master will retail for $250.
 The included XL earpads alone, make the new model worth it.
 Plus, you still benefit from V-Moda’s impeccable customer service and benefit from its Immortal Life Program.
 This allows you to trade in old V-Moda headphones for a coupon, which may grant up to a 50% discount on your next V-Moda cans.
 Fun fact: if you’re a current V-Moda M-100 owner, you can trade it in for the M-100 Master or another pair of over-ears.

 How do you connect them to your phone?

-What does the V-Moda Crossfade M-100 Master sound like?
+How do the V-Moda Crossfade M-100 Master sound?

 If I were to assume how the V-Moda M-100 Master sound based on their appearance, I’d confidently say they’re bass-heavy strictly on the basis of their tough exterior.
 As per usual, I’d be wrong.
 If anything, bass and sub-bass frequencies are subdued relative to most consumer headphones.
 The headset favors midrange frequencies, which means guitars, vocals, and pianos sound great.
 That said, the headset reproduces every genre of music well, but if you’re looking for bold treble notes, you’ll have to EQ the sound.